COVID-19 Vaccine Update Guide

-Eligibility information about booster shots of the COVID-19 vaccine
+Eligibility information about booster shots and updated versions of the COVID-19 vaccine

 When Are You Up to Date?

 You are up to date with your COVID-19 vaccines if you have completed a COVID-19 vaccine primary series and received the most recent dose recommended for you by CDC.

 COVID-19 vaccine recommendations are based on three things:

 - The length of time since your last dose

 People who are moderately or severely immunocompromised have different recommendations for COVID-19 vaccines.